erayerdin/sos-django-template/README.md

 - [Pytest Django](https://pytest-django.readthedocs.io/en/latest/), which integrates amazing [pytest](https://docs.pytest.org/en/latest/) testing framework with Django
 - [Pytest PUDB](https://github.com/wronglink/pytest-pudb) is a tool that you can use to debug Django/Python on terminal with [pudb](https://github.com/inducer/pudb).
+ - [Pytest Factoryboy](http://pytest-factoryboy.rtfd.io/) is a tool to create instances with ease and use it as pytest fixtures.
 - [environs](https://github.com/sloria/environs) to load your `.env` variables
 - [Black](https://black.readthedocs.io/en/stable/), which is a on-the-fly Python code formatter and linter
 - [Isort](https://isort.readthedocs.io/en/latest/), which sorts imports on-the-fly